Site last updated 9/15/2017

 and play and find dry spots even when it snows and is muddy.
 They have

-clean hair coats which also makes a clean harvest possible easily.
+clean hair coats which also makes a clean harvest possible easily and keep them

 We use a de-wormer with no withdrawal time that does not harm the dung beetles